Ca della Corte

 Rooms

-The Main Palazzo guests rooms are not the height of luxury or style, but they are perfectly clean and comfortable.
+The palazzo guest rooms are not the height of luxury or style, but they are perfectly clean and comfortable.
 Likewise the bathrooms, which are fine by Italian standards but in some cases could do with updating.
 But this is not a place you come for the décor - it's the friendly service and authentic location that lift it above the ordinary.

-The guest rooms are spread over 3 floors and arranged around the owners’ own accommodation.
-Most look over the gardens (which are reserved for the owners’ use) and are very tranquil.
+The rooms are spread over 3 floors between two adjoining buildings, arranged around the owners’ own accommodation.
+Most look over the gardens (which are reserved for the owners’ use) or courtyards and are very peaceful.
 Pride of place goes to the Junior Suite on the first floor - a huge L-shaped room with a mini grand piano, a double bed plus a sofa, bookshelves and pretty Venetian chandeliers.
 It’s perfect for a romantic retreat.
-The Superior Rooms also well sized.
+The Superior Rooms are also well sized.
 Some have double aspect views while others are more cosy and secluded.
+Standard Rooms are smaller and pared back, but for those on a budget they're a steal.

-The Standard Rooms are really nothing to write home about, but still clean, comfortable and well-kept.
-All rooms have TV, phone, air-conditioning, tea- and coffee-making facilities, minibar, breakfast table and a small, simple ensuite bathroom with a bathtub and shower.
+All rooms have TV, phone, air-conditioning, tea- and coffee-making facilities, breakfast table and a small, simple ensuite bathroom with a bathtub and shower.
+A few rooms even have Japanese bidet toilets, if that's up your street.

 Features include: